- Originally titled “Real Men and Real Women,” The S.A.F.E.R. program was born in Fall 1996 and housed in Peer Health Education.

 - Safer now focuses on educating students on sexual assault, dating violence, domestic violence, stalking, and bystander intervention.

-- Safer offers short term crisis counseling, advocacy, and accompaniments.
+- Safer offers confidential crisis counseling, advocacy, and accompaniments.

-The Red Handprint campaign was present on Cal Poly’s campus for many years.
-When a sexual assault was reported to Safer, a red handprint would be painted in that location on campus, with handprints appearing in front of buildings, dormitories and other gathering places on campus.
+The Red Hand Print campaign was led by Safer and present on Cal Poly’s campus until the mid-2000's.
+When a sexual assault was reported to Safer, a red hand print would be painted in that location on campus, with hand prints appearing in front of buildings, dormitories and other gathering places on campus.
 This was to signify how pervasive this issue was and is on campus.

-While no red handprints can be found on the ground today at Cal Poly, a memorial can be found in the University Union next to the Sandwich Factory dining hall.
+While no red hand prints can be found on the ground today at Cal Poly, memorials can be found in various locations around campus, including the University Union, residence halls, and near Campus Market.

 Gone But Not Forgotten